MurphyHoop/UEOT-Complex-systems-Lab/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-*Developed by Dr. Degui Qian.
-Part of the Universal Evolutionary Object Theory research
+*Developed by Dr. DQ Part of the Universal Evolutionary Object Theory research